 UNDP promotes transformational change by fostering strategic partnerships with national counterparts in the federal, provincial and regional governments, civil society, the private sector, and the local and international community.
 UNDP supports this change by providing technical assistance focusing on enhancing capacity within national and local authorities, developing solutions with strong monitoring and evaluation tools, and delivering programs with maximum efficiency, transparency, and accountability.

 What are our results?

-The UNDP Pakistan Country Office is led by Mr. Ignacio Artaza, Resident Representative a.i., supported by the Deputy Resident Representative for Programmes, Ms. Aliona Niculita, and by the Operations Manager, Ms. Agnes Kochan.
+The UNDP Pakistan Country Office is led by Mr. Knut Ostby, Resident Representative, supported by the Deputy Resident Representative for Programmes, Ms. Aliona Niculita, and by the Operations Manager, Ms. Agnes Kochan.